epigen/DNAmeth500species/README.md

 # DNAmeth500species
 Comparative analysis of DNA methylation across more than 500 animal species

-In general, scripts can be divided into two categories: Those that have to be rn in HPC mode on each species in parallel, andthose that are used for summarizing and vizualizing results by generating summary tables and figure panels.
-For the HPC scrips sbatch scripts with reccomended parametrs to run the job are provided but need to be adjusted if a sheduler other than SLURM is to be used.
+In general, scripts can be divided into two categories: Those that have to be run in HPC mode on each species in parallel, and those that are used for summarizing and vizualizing results by generating summary tables and figure panels.
+For the HPC scrips sbatch scripts with reccomended parametrs to run the job.
+Those scripts have to be adjusted to the HPC and scheduler settings.

 ## Reproducing the project step-by-step

 ### Adapting to your setup
 00.0_init.R is the script, to initialize all further scripts, it will standardize setting, make annotations availble, and set paths to data and scripts.
 Few absolute paths need to be adjusted and two enviromnental variables are required:
 ```
 CODEBASE (location of this github repository)
-LOGDIR (location for pipelen log files)
+LOGDIR (location for pipeline log and tmp files)
 ```
 #### Preparation
 Make sure, you have all the nessesary packages in R: